 - The appropriate Executive Vice Chancellor will render the final decision in all appeals.

 - All employees are expected to cooperate with an investigator and provide truthful information.
 Providing false information may subject the employee to disciplinary action, up to and including termination.

 - Supervisors are expected to participate in training on harassment prevention.

-- The Compliance Office may assist College departments with training and support for investigations.
+- The Office of Equal Opportunity Compliance may assist College departments with training and support for investigations.